NerdbotTV/API/README.md

 ## Overview
 The NerdBot API is a feature-rich and constantly expanding way to manage a NerdBot instance remotely.
-The current version is `v2`, however `v1` will be available for an unknown amount of time longer.
+The current version is `v2` -- `v1` is now deprecated and will not be functional much longer.
 All API calls must be over SSL (https).

 Base URL: https://api.nerdbot.tv/v2/